kelong/JuniorRoute/documentation/1.0/assets.markdown

 * A file path relative to the root application directory
 * An optional encoding

-In the below example, a file asset is created that represents a CSS asset with a UTF-8 encoding:
+In the below example, a file asset is created that represents a CSS asset with a UTF-8 encoding.

 {% highlight csharp %}
 new FileAsset(@"stylesheets\common.css", Encoding.UTF8);
 {% endhighlight %}

-In the below example a file asset is created that represents a CSS asset with the default encoding:
+In the below example a file asset is created that represents a CSS asset with the default encoding.

 {% highlight csharp %}
 new FileAsset(@"stylesheets\common.css");